PaulTreanor/paultreanor.com/pages/notesworkshop.md

 I did a talk at a BelfastJS meetup a while back called "Power Tools for Digital DIYers".
 I didn't post it anywhere because I don't have a great recording of it, but I did make a cool demo for the talk, so I might as well share it.

-[Here it is!](https://notesworkshop.vercel.app/) - this is very much a desktop only demo, it won't work on mobile.
+[Here it is!](https://notesworkshop.vercel.app/) - it's a bit cramped on mobile and it's very rough around the edges.
 It's a note-taking app that you can programming like Excel.
-I called it NotesWorkShop. **It's very very rough around the edges** but I am very proud of the idea

 ## How do you use it.
 It's a markdown editor with an editing pane on the left and a live preview on the right, similar to how you edit markdown in VSCode.
 The interesting part it that **you can write your own rules that are applied to the rendered markdown**.